kelechi-campbell/kelechi-campbell.github.io/README.md

 - Coordinated data entry and management of contracts, ensuring data integrity and accuracy in internal systems.

 ## Certifications
-- From Excel to Power BI
+- From Excel to Power BI (Coursera)
 - Introduction to SQL (Datacamp)
 - Intermediate SQL (Datacamp)
 - Joining Data in SQL (Datacamp)